davidalecrim1/payment-splitter/README.md

 ### Design Decision 002: CSV Uploading
 I'm considering the CSV files won't be too large to process.
 If they were, I would consider an API to store the file in S3, which could trigger an event to a queue to process the file in a distributed system.
 To keep things simple, I will consider the same API endpoint to upload the file is responsible for processing it in the HTTP connection.
 If it was too large, I could evolve the application to the second approach mentioned before.

+### Design Decision 003: Email Service
+I'm considering the email service could be distributed in another application, and the responsability of payment splitter is to sent the event an SQS, where the other service would be listening for the exected ones.

+This could also be constrained within this application with multiple handlers to react on events on a message bus.
+This design would not be scalable as the system would grow.

 ## Project Management Tasks
 - [x] Setup Node with Typescript in VS Code.
 - [x] Setup Jest with Typescript in VS Code.